 Chanted Meditations (pujas)

-The sessions are suitable for beginners as well as those with experience.
-No need to book, just come along and relax.
-Chanted prayers also help us create a direct connection with enlightened beings so that we can receive their special blessings, guidance, and protection as we travel along the spiritual path.
+Chanted prayers also help us create a direct connection with enlightened beings so that we can receive their guidance and protection as we travel along the spiritual path.

 Ceremony for the Deceased (Powa)

 Powa Ceremony, also known as the practice of transference of consciousness, is performed each month at our Centre on behalf of those who have recently died, traditionally within forty-nine days of their death.
 Through doing Powa practice with faith, compassion, and concentration we can transfer the consciousness of those recently deceased to a higher rebirth or to the Pure Land of a Buddha.
 Everyone is welcome.